RAG Debugging

 Step 1: Run evals on the end-to-end output

 The goal here is to isolate specific examples that are underperforming.
+Debugging averages is a slow way to learn.

 Step 2: Isolate between reasoning and retrieval errors